syncfusion-content/maui-docs/MAUI/Kanban-Board/Column.md

 ### Category for a column

-You can assign a specific category to a column by setting the [Categories]() property of the [`KanbanColumn`]().
+You can assign a specific category to a column by setting the [Categories](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanColumn.html#Syncfusion_Maui_Kanban_KanbanColumn_Categories) property of the [`KanbanColumn`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanColumn.html).
 This will display cards with the specified category under the corresponding column.
-For example, to map the "In Progress" category to the "In Progress" column
+For example, to map the `In Progress` category to the `In Progress` column

 {% tabs %}